Evelyn Mason Wells: Light in the Lord

 ~John 1:5 NIV

-The bears were gaining on me.
+The bears gained on me.
 I ran as hard as my three-year-old legs could go, barely keeping ahead of their big teeth and scary claws.
-In the darkness I screamed, “Daddy!
+In the darkness, I screamed, “Daddy!
 Help me!”

 When Jesus spoke again to the people, he said, “I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life.”